linux-china/dotenvx-rs/README.md

 - `DOTENVX_PRIVATE_KEY_TEST` for `.env.test` file and testing

 **Tips**: you can use `dotenvx init --stdout` to generate key pair.

+### How to manage private keys?

+dotenvx CLI uses profile style to manage private keys, and you can use following practices to manage private keys:

+- Project specific private keys: use `dotenvx init` to create `.env.keys` file in the project's directory
+- Global private: use `dotenvx init --global` to create a global `$HOME/.env.keys` file to manage unified private keys for different projects.
+- Team/Production global private keys: use `ABC_TEST`, `REGION1_PROD` as profile names to manage private keys for different teams, products or regions.

 ### How to rotate/reset key pairs for env files?